-The SSD approval is for the construction of the six-storey Ambulatory Care Building including a rooftop plant room; basement and at-grade car parking; ground level and bridge connections to the existing Wagga Wagga Base Hospital at Level 1 and Level 4; site landscaping; and new signage.
+The SSD approval is for the construction of the six-storey new Stage 3 building including a rooftop plant room; basement and at-grade car parking; ground level and bridge connections to the existing Wagga Wagga Base Hospital at Level 1 and Level 4; site landscaping; and new signage.

 Friday 21 December 2018